-Baking Soda Eggs:
+Baking Soda Eggs in Action:

 Before the hunt, I had asked the kids, especially the older ones, to make sure that they only collected 2 baking soda eggs per person, and I kept a couple aside, just in case someone didn't get one.

 Once the kids had finished the egg hunt, it was time for them to break open the baking soda eggs to see what was inside!

 I also set out a bucket of tools (sticks, brushes, magnifying glasses) for the kids to use to break their baking soda eggs open.

 I filled a bunch of dollar store squirt bottles with vinegar, so when the kids squirted the baking eggs, the vinegar reacted with the baking soda and fizzed up, dissolving the baking soda and slowly revealing the prize inside!
 It was so cool!

 I filled the Egg Hunt eggs (both the plastic ones and baking soda ones) with an assortment of dinosaur trinkets, like plastic dinosaurs, dinosaur erasers, dinosaur stickers, plastic jewels (because it's not a treasure hunt without jewels), and some plastic gold coins.
 I purchased most of the trinket items from US Toys and Party City.